Elizabeth Fones Winthrop Feake Hallett started the first scandal in Greenwich, Conn., over – what else? – infidelity and real estate.

-In 1636, Feake and his wife Elizabeth wrote to John Winthrop, Jr., in Connecticut telling them they planned to move to Wethersfield (then Watertown).
+In 1636, Robert and Elizabeth Feake wrote to John Winthrop, Jr., in Connecticut telling them they planned to move to Wethersfield (then known as Watertown).
 They were no longer in-laws, as her sister, Martha, had died and Winthrop had remarried.
 But they were still cousins.

 Their plans to move to Wethersfield fell through, as the Pequot War broke out.
 So instead, for reasons unknown, Elizabeth and Robert Feake, along with their growing family, followed Daniel Patrick to the deep wilderness of southwestern Connecticut.

 Patrick may have wanted to leave Massachusetts after the Puritans imposed humiliating punishments for his sexual escapades.
-Perhaps he wanted to be near Dutch New Amsterdam, now New York City and the seat of government for Dutch New Netherlands.
-Patrick had a Dutch wife and had served with the Dutch military.
+Patrick had a Dutch wife and had served with the Dutch military, so perhaps he wanted to be near Dutch New Amsterda.
+Now New York City, it was then the seat of government for Dutch New Netherlands.